Adjusting to a new lifestyle post-divorce

 Tip 3.
 Knowledge is power, don't be naive about the numbers:

 An obstacle for many people who want to end their relationship is fear of the unknown, especially around finances.
-Burying your head in the sand won't help, it will make things worst.
+Burying your head in the sand won't help, it will make things worse.
 Grasping a handle on your finances will enable you to go into your separation with a clearer understanding of what you have and what your future might look like.

 Tip 4.
 Understand that you will need to adjust to a new lifestyle: